 Mussels require a little more preparation.
 The shells need to be cleaned of beards before they hit the grill of they just might catch on fire.
 Once cleaned they cook just like clams.
 Remember to be ready to serve these little morsels before you put them on the grill.

-Scallops are general bought out of the shells.
+Scallops are generally bought out of the shells.
 These are wonderful grilled because of the direct access that the meat has to the smoke.
-However they can quickly overcook and dry out.
-Place on skewers, grill on a medium high heat and keep some melted butter handy to baste them right before you remove them from the grill.
+However, they can quickly overcook and dry out.
+Place on skewers, grill on medium-high heat and keep some melted butter handy to baste them right before you remove them from the grill.
 Like all shellfish, you will want to serve these morsels right from the grill.

 Typically when grilling crustaceans you will want to remove or crack the shells.
 This not only allows for even cooking but will introduce the smoke flavor into the meat.

 Crayfish come in about 400 varieties.
-These small lobster like creatures are a delicious treat grilled.
+These small lobster-like creatures are a delicious treat grilled.
 Throw live crayfish into boiling water headfirst.
 Remove and cut in half lengthwise, right down the middle.
 Start at the head with a sharp knife and cut through to the tail.
-Remove the intestinal track (it looks like a thin vein running the length of the crayfish) and the sandy sac just behind the eyes.
+Remove the intestinal tract (it looks like a thin vein running the length of the crayfish) and the sandy sac just behind the eyes.
 Crack the claws and rinse completely.
 To grill, place the cut side up on the grill.
-Baste with melted butter or other marinade.
+Baste with melted butter or another marinade.
 Turn when the shell turns bright red and complete cooking.
 The meat will turn white.
 It's important to remove when just done.
-It's best to use an instant read thermometer.
+It's best to use an instant-read thermometer.
 The temperature of the meat should reach 165 F. Test in at least two places.